Floorp-Projects/Floorp/intl/docs/dataintl.rst

     let value = dtf.format(new Date());

-This will select the best locale to match the current Gecko application locale, then potentially check for Operating System regional preferneces customizations, produce the correct pattern for short date+time style and format the date into it.
+This will select the best locale to match the current Gecko application locale, then potentially check for Operating System regional preferences customizations, produce the correct pattern for short date+time style and format the date into it.